-If you had qualified expenses for 2003 that you did not pay until 2004, you may be able to increase the amount of credit you can take in 2004.
+If you had qualified expenses for 2004 that you did not pay until 2005, you may be able to increase the amount of credit you can take in 2005.
 To figure the credit, see the worksheet under Amount of Credit in Pub.
-503. If you can take a credit for your 2003 expenses, enter the amount of the credit and "CPYE" on the dotted line next to line 9.
-Also, enter the name and social security number of the person for whom you paid the prior year's expenses to the right of this amount.
+503. If you can take a credit for your 2004 expenses, enter the amount of the credit and "CPYE" on the dotted line next to line 9.
+Also. enter the name and social security number of the person for whom you paid the prior year's expenses to the right of this amount.
 Then, add the credit to the amount on line 9 and replace the amount on line 9 with that total.
 Also, attach a statement showing how you figured the credit.

-If you had a flexible spending account, any amount included on line 12 that you did not receive because you did not incur the expense is considered forfeited.
-Enter the forfeited amount on line 13.
-Do not include amounts you expect to receive at a future date.
+If you had a flexible spending account, enter on line 13 the total of the following amounts included on line 12.

+- Any amount you forfeited.
+You forfeited an amount if you did not receive it because you did not incur the expense.
+Do not include amounts you expect to receive at a future date. - Any amount you did not receive but are permitted by your employer to carry forward and use in the following year during a grace period.

 Example.
-Under your employer's dependent care plan, you chose to have your employer set aside \$5,000 to cover your 2004 dependent care expenses.
+Under your employer's dependent care plan, you chose to have your employer set aside \$5,000 to cover your 2005 dependent care expenses.
 The \$5,000 is shown in box 10 of your Form W-2.
-In 2004, you incurred and were reimbursed for \$4,950 of qualified expenses.
+In 2005, you incurred and were reimbursed for \$4,950 of qualified expenses.
 You would enter \$5,000 on line 12 and \$50, the amount forfeited, on line 13.
+You would also enter \$50 on line 13 if, instead of forfeiting the amount, your employer permitted you to carry the \$50 forward to use during the grace period in 2006.

-Enter the total of all qualified expenses incurred in 2004 for the care of your qualifying person(s).
+Enter the total of all qualified expenses incurred in 2005 for the care of your qualifying person(s).
 It does not matter when the expenses were paid.

 Example.
-You received \$2,000 in cash under your employer's dependent care plan for 2004.
+You received \$2,000 in cash under your employer's dependent care plan for 2005.
 The \$2,000 is shown in box 10 of your Form W-2.
-Only \$900 of qualified expenses were incurred in 2004 for the care of your 5-year-old dependent child.
+Only \$900 of qualified expenses were incurred in 2005 for the care of your 5-year-old dependent child.
 You would enter \$2,000 on line 12 and \$900 on line 15.

-Earned income for figuring the amount of dependent care benefits you are able to exclude or deduct from your income includes the following amounts.
+Earned income for figuring the amount of dependent care benefits vou are able to exclude or deduct from your income includes the following amounts.
 If filing a joint return, figure your and your spouse's earned income separately.